lyricbowditch/my-website/otherprojects.md

 ## House of SpeakEasy

-Lyric is currently the **Executive Producer** for House of SpeakEasy — a nonprofit grounded in the belief that the ability to read and write enables a person to know their rights, be confident in their identity, and engage boldly and empathetically with the world around them.
+Lyric is currently the <b>Executive Producer</b> for House of SpeakEasy — a nonprofit grounded in the belief that the ability to read and write enables a person to know their rights, be confident in their identity, and engage boldly and empathetically with the world around them.
 In her role as Executive Producer, Lyric leads a team to produce Seriously Entertaining, a critically-acclaimed literary cabaret event series, and Seriously Speaking, a platform for thoughtful discussions about polemical subjects.

 <div style="border: 1px solid #ddd; padding: 5px; max-width: 500px; border-radius: 8px;">
   <a href="https://www.houseofspeakeasy.org/seriously-entertaining/" target="_blank">